March 17, 2021

 I hope this article has helped you compare the most common international index funds.
 We covered a range of sensible low cost diversified options for long term investors.

 It’s clear to me there’s no right answer, except what suits you and your personal circumstances.
 Don’t get me wrong, making sensible investments is important.
-But I think the FIRE crowd tend to overanalyze and nitpick the investment world to death.
+But I think many people over-analyze and nitpick the investment world to death.